Jump to section:

 There are various types of materials used; teeth can be filled with gold, silver, tooth-coloured plastic, resin or porcelain.

 They can be achieved quite quickly, often within one appointment taking an hour or less.

 Before filling in your cavities, the dentist will numb the surrounding area to limit discomfort, next the decay will be drilled away and in its place will be put a filling.

-Skill of the dentist and the quality of materials.
+The skill of the dentist and the quality of materials.

-Filling placed into a prepared cavity.
+Filling is placed into a prepared cavity.

 Crafted in a dental laboratory and require two visits to be placed.
 They are used when not enough tooth structure remains where a filling can be used but is not so badly damaged that a crown is required.

 Please note that porcelain crowns, veneers and fillings are not responsive to the whitening process.